apache/couchdb-documentation/src/api/ddoc/rewrites.rst

     - **method** (*string*): Method of rewritten request.
 If omitted, original request method is used
     - **code** (*number*): Returned code.
-If provided, request is not rewritten and user immidiately receives response with the code
+If provided, request is not rewritten and user immediately receives response with the code
     - **body** (*string*): Body for POST/PUT requests, or for returning to user if *code* field provided.
 If POST/PUT request is being rewritten and no body returned by rewrite function, original request body is used